mnguyen-mics/mcu-nx-test/README.md

 This is where you can configure your React app (available features, global constants, etc ...).
 You will have to create a Git ignored `app/conf/app-configuration.js` file to modify these constants. (see below)

 ### app/react/src
 Almost everything you need to know about navigator is here.
-Let's focus on few parts :
+Let's focus on a few parts :

 #### components
 All our custom components are here but not for long: we are currently migrating them to [an external library](https://github.com/MEDIARITHMICS/ux-components) to be able to use them in different projects.
 They are mostly built from Ant Design components.